node-red/designs/designs/pluggable-message-routing/README.md

 If a function is defined as the two-argument version (accepting the callback function), it *must* use that callback - any value it returns will be ignored.

+###### Hooks vs Events

+The runtime API already provides `RED.events` where handlers can be registered for certain runtime events.
+At a glance, that sounds very similar to the new `RED.hooks` api.
+So it is reasonable to ask what the difference is.
+Here is how we distinguish
+them:

+ - **Events** - are *notifications* that something has happened.
+The event handler cannot have any direct influence on the event.
+ - **Hooks** - are handlers that are inserted into the code path when something happens.
+The hooks can modify the data being passed through and can halt the onward processing

 ## Reference